mx243/log-skew-Student-mixture-model/README.md

 A full description of the model can be found in section B of [[1]](#1).

+The current version of the model is tuned to model the distributions of log cytokine levels of tuberculous meningitis patients.
+Instructions on how to use the software for cytokine modelling can be found in Instructions.pdf.

+The software is joint work by Dr Roger Sewell (rfs34), Mingtong Xu (mx243), Jacob Coxon (jc2062) and Tommy Walker Mackay (tow24).

 ## References
 <a id="1">[1]</a>
 Roger Sewell.